NGZheWee/CSE12_BasicDataStructures_UCSD/README.md

 # CSE12: Basic Data Structures and Object-Oriented Design (Spring 2021, UCSD)

-This repository contains coursework from **CSE12: Basic Data Structures and Object-Oriented Design**, which I took in Fall 2022 at UC San Diego.
+This repository contains coursework from **CSE12: Basic Data Structures and Object-Oriented Design**, which I took in Speing 2021 at UC San Diego.
 The course focused on fundamental data structures, algorithms, and object-oriented programming principles.
 Key topics include arrays, linked lists, stacks, queues, and algorithm efficiency.

 ## Contents: